-- The applicant will not be able to prospect for any possible mineral resource; - The application, if approved, would allow the applicant to determine the available mineral as well as provide employment opportunities to local employees.
-Should the no-go alternative be followed, these opportunities will be lost to the applicant, potential employees and clients; and - The applicant will not be able to diversify the income of the property.
+- The applicant will not be able to prospect for any possible mineral resource; - The application, if approved, would allow the applicant to determine the available mineral as well as the prospecting activities may create opportunities that benefit the community.
+If the no-go alternative is chosen, these potential economic contributions and opportunities for local involvement would not materialise; and - The applicant will not be able to diversify the income of the property.